 We chemically cleaned the inside of the radiator and restored the water flow through the core.
 Several of the tube to tube plate joints were leaking and we needed to resolder them.
 There were also leaks on the header plate to water tank joints and the hose fittings that we needed to repair.
-These were repaired and the the unit was prepared for testing.
-In normal working conditions the radiator operates with little or no system pressure but for testing purposes we introduced a low pressure and tested the radiator submerged under water.
+These were repaired and the unit was prepared for testing.
+In normal working conditions, the radiator operates with little or no system pressure but for testing purposes, we introduced a low pressure and tested the radiator submerged under water.

 The test proved OK and we finished off giving the radiator a minimum exterior wash to remove our soldering flux and salts.